fluid-project/jira-to-11ty/src/issues/FLUID-5561.md

     {
       "author": "Cindy Li",
       "date": "2016-03-15T09:24:43.542-0400",
-      "body": "Thanks for pointing this out, @@Dinuka Desilva.&#x20;\n\nI believe the original idea of having \"high contrast\" section in the pager css is to allow Pager to work with one of our other components - UI Options.
+      "body": "Thanks for pointing this out, Dinuka Desilva.&#x20;\n\nI believe the original idea of having \"high contrast\" section in the pager css is to allow Pager to work with one of our other components - UI Options.
 You can try UI Options demo at <http://build.fluidproject.org/infusion/demos/uiOptions/>.&#x20;\n\nHowever, this section does look incomplete since it only handles \"black on white\" theme and is not used in any pager demo or examples.
-I agree that it (as well as the handling of the high contrast themes) can be removed from the pager component css.&#x20;\n\n@@Justin Obara, let us know if you have other thoughts.
+I agree that it (as well as the handling of the high contrast themes) can be removed from the pager component css.&#x20;\n\nJustin Obara, let us know if you have other thoughts.
 Thanks.\n"
     },
     {
       "author": "Dinuka Desilva",